plone/mockup-training/install.rst

 --------------------

-After changes to bower.json, you don't have to run ``make bootstrap``, which swipes all dependencies and starts installing them all over again.
+After changes to bower.json, you don't have to run ``make bootstrap``, which wipes all dependencies and starts installing them all over again.
 You can use bower directly::

     $ bower search PACKAGENAME  # search online for a package in the bower registry